Houghton Marine is now offering service in Marblehead, Nahant, Swampscott, Danvers, Beverly and Salem Harbor!

-A family owned and operated business; we pride ourselves in working with our customers to tailor the mooring that is designed specifically for each customer’s needs using the best products available in the marine industry while making it affordable whenever possible.
+A family owned and operated business; we pride ourselves in our customer service and expertise in the mooring industry while using the best products available in the marine industry.

 About Us/ history

 Joe and Peg Houghton are the founders of Houghton Marine Services, Inc. Although Peg helps with the books It was Joe’s vision and hard work that truly started the business.
-He built the business from scratch.
-In 1979, Joe saw a need for a mooring service in Winthrop and surrounding waters.
 It was through this vision and hard work that Joe and Peg started a proprietorship in 1979 and then incorporated in 1988.

-In 1979, newly married and with no start up money, Joe began his business using a wooden raft with a hole in the middle rigged with a tripod frame and a chain fall suspending from the frame.
+- In 1979, Joe began his business using a wooden raft with a hole in the middle rigged with a tripod frame and a chain fall suspending from the frame.
 This enabled him to pull the moorings up with his hands.
 He had 25-30 customers his first year.
-The word got around quickly that Joe was a reliable and needed resource for getting your mooring set up, and within 2 years the customer base grew.
+The word got around quickly that Joe was a reliable resource for getting your mooring set up, and within 2 years the customer base grew.

-Although Peg and Joe live in Marblehead today, Joe and Peg grew up Winthrop.
-Joe spent his youth on the waters of Winthrop Harbor and lived on Point Shirley.
-As a teenager and young adult, Joe was a Sea Scout and a deputy harbormaster.
-Also in 1979, the same year he started Houghton Marine Service, Joe became a full time Firefighter at Massachusetts Port Authority Fire Department and later worked on the Marine unit.
+Joe-Along with building the Houghton Marine Service Business, Joe had a 32 year career as a full time Firefighter at Massachusetts Port Authority Fire Department, working on the Marine unit.
 In his work as both a Massport Fire fighter and owner of Houghton Marine, he worked all year round on the water and in Winthrop and Boston Harbors ensuring safety and security in the Logan Airport area.
 In both of his jobs, Joe established relationships with business owners and customers.
 These relationships are what make Houghton Marine a strong and reliable business and give each of his customers confidence in Joe as a person, business owner and boater.
-In the years post 9/11, on two separate occasions, Joe offered the Amaris and then the Iron Eagle as platforms for Massport emergency drills in the harbor.
 Now retired from the fire department, Joe can now devotes all his time to the business and his many customers.